Innovator in Residence program

 The IiR program can support your business by introducing you to:

 - knowledge partners and universities across Australia and internationally

 - intellectual property (IP) experts and key IP lawyers

 - Australian and international business networks.

-The IiR program can also assist with Business Innovation Support Initiatives funding applications, for more information go to the Northern Territory Government website.
+The IiR program can also assist with the Business Innovation Program applications, for more information go to the Northern Territory Government website.

 Dr Rebecca Murray is currently working as the director of the Advanced Manufacturing Alliance at Charles Darwin University to drive industry engagement, vocational education and training partnerships, and research on a world-first 3D metal printing technology from SPEE3D.

 Rebecca's background is in both Biomedical Engineering (Dr Ing, MSc) and Materials Engineering (BSc) with substantial experience in international collaborations between industry and academia.

 Emma Nesbitt is a consultant across regional Australia with a background in business intelligence and business process management.
 A strong influencer of change and modernisation, hands on, experienced across multiple states and territories within Australian Territories and its neighbours, working to establish national collaborations.

 Emma has worked with shires, industry bodies and public offices to develop project framework prioritisation tools to be used to assess project funding requirements and action bodies, as well as the development of frameworks allowing private investment into public assets and projects.